openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

             }
         }

-    Note that at least one rule must have a `user` attribute.
-If the `user` attribute is missing when processing an assertion, the action returns an HTTP 401 Unauthorized error.
+    If the `user` attribute is missing when processing an assertion, server tries to directly map `REMOTE_USER` environment variable.
+If this variable is also unavailable the server returns an HTTP 401 Unauthorized error.

     For attribute type and value mapping, identify the local resource type, attribute, and value: